lucasnantonio/ff/README.md

 # financial freedom

-An app that calculates when you will be ablt to retire based on personal data.
+An app that calculates when you will be able to retire.
 Built with Next.js and Chart.js

+## Running locally
 `npm run dev` serves to *localhost:3000*